open-telemetry/opentelemetry-specification/specification/metrics/api.md

 The resulting behavior when a callback violates any of these RECOMMENDATIONS is explicitly not specified at the API level.

-Where idiomatic, a secondary callback API MAY be provided that enables the use of multiple asynchronous instruments from individual callbacks.
-When registering callbacks associated with multiple instruments, the API MUST make the association between instruments and callbacks explicit.
-See the [Multiple-instrument callbacks](#multiple-instrument-callbacks) section below.

 [OpenTelemetry API](../overview.md#api) authors MAY decide what is the idiomatic approach for capturing measurements from callback functions.
 Here are some examples:

-* Return a list (or tuple, generator, enumerator, etc.) of `Measurement`s.
+* Return a list (or tuple, generator, enumerator, etc.) of individual `Measurement` values.
-* Use an observable result argument to allow individual `Measurement`s to be reported.
+* Pass an *Observable Result* as a formal parameter of the callback, where `result.Observe()` captures individual `Measurement` values.

+Callbacks registered at the time of instrument creation MUST apply to the single instruments which is under construction.

+Callbacks registered after the time of instrument creation MAY be associated with multiple instruments.

+Idiomatic APIs for multiple-instrument Callbacks MUST distinguish the instrument associated with each observed `Measurement` value.

+Multiple-instrument Callbacks MUST be associated with a pre-determined set of asynchronous instruments from the same `Meter` instance.

-The API MUST treat observations from a single callback as logically taking place at a single instant, such that when recorded, observations from a single callback MUST be reported with identical timestamps.
+The API MUST treat observations from a single Callback as logically taking place at a single instant, such that when recorded, observations from a single callback MUST be reported with identical timestamps.